businessabstraction/dacemo/README.md

 ## RISKS
 * One of our team members is working remotely until 14th April.
   * Mitigation strategies include clear meeting minutes and documentation, as well frequent (multiple times a week) virtual meetings.
 * Client is a consultant for multiple unrelated projects - time between communications can be longer than anticipated.
   * Mitigation strategies are still being researched by the team.
 * The demand is not clearly defined (Severity: 2).
 * The client's demand may change during development (Severity: 3).
 * The data is dirty (Severity: 2).

-Over budget (Severity: 4).
-For example, some business software is expensive and there is no educational license.

 ## COSTS